-The automated parametric optimization method was able to produce an HPGe MCNP model that can represent the absolute efficiency between energies of 159 keV to 1.836 MeV, with a relative difference less than 5.9% for sources placed 7 cm above the detector.
-Most likely, the method can also produce similar results for source farther away.
-Areas where the method fails to resemble experimentally obtained efficiencies are at low photon energies, and locations where there would be internal components holding the Ge crystal in place, such as position 2 and 4 source positions.
-Regions where there are more attenuation layers, means there will also be more secondary radiation produced, which was not accounted for in this model.
-There is potentially abnormalities in the provided experimental data itself, and so more measurements should be taken, but with single monenergistic sources, not a multi-nuclide source, to minimize coincident interactions between different photon energies, escape peaks, and Compton continuum interferences.
+The automated parametric optimization method was able to produce an HPGe MCNP model that can represent the absolute efficiency between energies of 159 keV to 1.836 MeV; with a relative difference less than 5.9% for sources placed 7 cm above the detector.
+Most likely the method can also produce similar results for a source farther away.
+Areas where the method fails to resemble experimentally obtained efficiencies are at low photon energies and locations where there would be internal components holding the Ge crystal in place, such as source positions 2 and 4.
+Regions that have more attenuation layers will also have more secondary radiation produced, which was not accounted for in this model.
+There is potentially abnormalities in the provided experimental data itself and so more measurements should be taken.
+However this should be done with single monenergistic sources, not a multi-nuclide source, in order to minimize coincident interactions between different photon energies, escape peaks, and Compton continuum interferences.

 The results also show that a better understanding of how to model lower energy photons in MCNP is required.
-This means a more detailed description of the internal components is required along with possibly performing X-ray scans of the detector, if the manufacturer is unable to provide a more detailed schematic.
+This means a more detailed description of the internal components is required as well as performing X-ray scans of the detector if the manufacturer is unable to provide a more detailed schematic.
 The optimization method does not account for realistically impossible dimensions, other than ensuring layers do not overlap.
-And by having X-ray scans, more precise dimensions can be used in the base model allowing for a better comparison of the differences in radiation transport in MCNP and reality.
+By having X-ray scans more precise dimensions can be used in the base model allowing for a better comparison of the differences in radiation transport in MCNP and reality.

 [Add optimization code conclusions] words words words words

-In the future, more adjustable parameters will be added to the optimization code, along with more realistic radiation transport physics to be able to reproduce experimental spectra.
-Efforts might be made to generalize the structure of the automation optimization code to be applicable for other detectors, and experiments, along with further exploration into better means of optimization.
+In the future, more adjustable parameters will be added to the optimization code, along with more realistic radiation transport physics, to be able to reproduce experimental spectra.
+Efforts might be made to generalize the structure of the automation optimization code to be applicable for other detectors and experiments, as well as further exploration into alternative means of optimization.

 Appendix